Your Consultation is a Strategy Session

 - Emotional Support Resources

 - Emotional support resources are also an important part of your case.
 Whether it is a family or criminal case, dealing with a legal matter takes a toll.
 We care about your mental, physical, and financial health in this process.
-One of the reasons people often end up spending more money than they needed to in in family law cases is that they may tend to use their lawyer as a therapist, friend, or sounding board.
+One of the reasons people often end up spending more money than needed in family law cases is that they tend to use their lawyer as a therapist, friend, or sounding board.
 We want to talk to you and we care or we would not do this kind of work.
 A certain amount of emotional support can and should be expected from your attorney.
 But we also want to make good usage of the financial resources you have for your case and will want to make sure you have other emotional support.
 If you feel alone, this is normal.
 We will help you identify and gather emotional support resources if you need them.
 If you have this covered, that is great, too.

 - You may want to bring a friend, family member, or other emotional support person to your strategy session or later meetings.
 We are happy to include the person of your choosing and will discuss any implications this may have on confidentiality with you.
 This may also be a private issue for you and maybe no one knows.
 That is okay, too.